MPJ-Imaging/battery_xct_workflows/paper/paper.md

 # Competing Interests

-Co-authors Matt D. R. Kok and James B. Robinson are affiliated with Sention Technologies Limited, a company with potential commercial interest in applications related to this study.
+Co-authors M.D.R.K., J.B.R. and P.R.S. are affiliated with Sention Technologies Limited, a company with potential commercial interest in applications related to this study.
 The company was not involved in the research presented.

 # References